vpon-sdk/vpon-sdk.github.io/jp/ios/mediation/ios-mopub.jp.md

 ![][3]

 ## Step6: Fill in CUSTOMEVENT
-Fill in your package name + class name, you can see the sample at the reference page.
+Fill in your class name, you can see the sample at the reference page.

 ## Step7: NativeID/adUnitID
 Fill in NativeID which you apply from our Vpon website, and the key is `strBannerId`